-Today we shall begin with the lecture on the subject of wavelets and multirate digital signal processing in which our objective would be to introduce the Haar multiresolution analysis about which we had very briefly talked in the previous lecture.
-Before I go on to the analytical and mathematical details of the Haar multiresolution analysis or MRA, as it is called for short, let me once again review the idea behind the Haar form of analysis of functions.
+Today, we shall begin with the second lecture on the subject of wavelets and multirate digital signal processing in which our objective would be to introduce the Haar Multi resolution analysis, about which we had very briefly talked in the previous lecture.
+Before I go on to the analytical and mathematical details of the Haar Multi resolution analysis or the MRA as it is called for short, let me once again review the idea behind the Haar form of analysis or functions.

-Recall that Haar was a mathematician or mathematician-scientist if you would like to call him that.
-And the very radical idea that he gave was that one could think of continuous functions in terms of discontinuous ones and do so to the limit of reaching any degree of continuity that you desire.
-What I mean is, start from a very discontinuous function and then make it smoother and smoother all the while adding discontinuous functions until you go arbitrarily close to the continuous function that you are trying to approximate.
+Recall that Haar was a mathematician or a mathematician scientist if you would like to call him that and the very radical idea that he gave was that one could think of continuous functions in terms of discontinuous ones and do so to the limit of reaching any degree of continuity that you desire.
+What I mean is start from a very discontinuous function and then make it smoother and smoother all the while adding discontinuous functions until you go arbitrarily close to the continuous functions that you are trying to approximate.
 This is the central idea in the Haar way of representing functions.

-We also briefly discussed by this was something important, it seemed like something silly to do at 1st glance but actually is very important.
-And the reason why it is important, as we mentioned, was if you think about digitally communicating, say for example an audio piece, you are doing exactly that.
+We also briefly discussed why this was something important, it seemed like something silly to do at first glance, but actually is very important and the reason why it is important is mentioned was if you think about digitally communicating, say for example an audio piece you are doing exactly that.
 The beautiful smooth audio pattern is being converted into a highly discontinuous stream of bits.

-What I mean by discontinuous is when you transmit the stream of bits on a communication channel, you are in fact introducing discontinuities every time a bit changes.
-So after every bit interval, there is a change of waveform and therefore this continuity at some level, even if not in the function, in its derivative or in its 2nd derivative, whatever be.
+What I mean by discontinuous is when you transmit that stream of bits on a communication channel you are in fact introducing discontinuities every time a bit changes so after every bit interval there is a change of waveform and therefore discontinuity at some level even if not in the function in its derivative or its second derivative whatever be.

 Whatever it is, the idea of representing continuous functions in terms of discontinuous ones has its place in practical communication and therefore what Haar did was something very useful to us today.

-What we are going to do today is to build up the idea of wavelets, in fact more specifically what are called dyadic wavelets starting from the Haar wavelet.
-And to do that, let us 1st consider how we represent a picture on a screen and I am going to show that schematically in the drawing here.
+What we are going to do today is to build up the idea of wavelets in fact more specifically what are called Dyadic Wavelets starting from the Haar wavelet and to do that let us first consider how we represent a picture on a stream and I am going to show that schematically in the drawing here.

-So you see let us assume that this is the picture boundary and I am trying to represent this picture on the screen, whatever that picture might be.
-So just for the sake of drawing, let me draw some kind of a pattern there, let us say you have a tree and some person standing there and forgive my drawing, but whatever it is, maybe some grass may be here.
-Now this is inherently a continuous picture.
-How do I represent it in the computer?
-I divide this entire area into very small subareas, so I visualize this being divided into tiny, what are called picture elements or pixels.
+So you see let's assume that this is the picture boundary and I am trying to represent this picture on a screen whatever that picture might be.
+So just for the sake of a drawing let me draw some kind of a pattern there let's say we have a tree and some person standing there I mean forgive my drawing but put some grass may be here.
+Now this is inherently a continuous picture how do I represent it on the computer I divide this entire area into very small sub areas.
+So I visualize this being divided into tiny what are called picture elements or pixels.

-So each small area here is a pixel, a picture element so to speak.
-And there are for example, suppose I make 512 divisions on the vertical and 512 divisions on the horizontal, I say that I have a 512 cross 512 image, that many pixels and in each pixel region I represent the image by a constant.
+So each small area here is a pixel a picture element, so to speak and there are for example suppose I make 512 divisions on the vertical and 512 divisions on the horizontal, I say that I have a 512 cross 512 image that many pixels and in each pixel region I represent the image by a constant.
+So the first thing to understand is there is a piecewise constant representation lets write that down.